islamalaw3r/My-To-Do-List-App/README.md

 ---

 ##🚀 Features
-➕ Add new tasks easily
+➕ Add new tasks easily,
-☑ Mark tasks as completed
+☑ Mark tasks as completed,
-🗑 Delete individual tasks
+🗑 Delete individual tasks,
-🔍 Filter tasks (All / Active / Completed)
+🔍 Filter tasks (All / Active / Completed),
-🧹 Clear all completed tasks
+🧹 Clear all completed tasks,
-📊 Live counter for remaining tasks
+📊 Live counter for remaining tasks,
-🎨 Clean UI with olive-green theme and modern design
+🎨 Clean UI with olive-green theme and modern design.

 ---